 Your doctor will ask about your symptoms.
 If symptoms suggest pneumonia, your doctor will ask about your medical history, travel history, and other related exposures.
-This information may suggest what caused your pneumonia.
 A physical exam usually includes tapping on your chest and back.
 This may identify the presence of fluid or air trapped in your lungs.
 The doctor will also listen carefully to your chest and back with a stethoscope.

 Your doctor may choose to order a variety of tests, such as:

 Imaging tests are used to evaluate the lungs and surrounding tissues.
 Pneumonia may be detected through imaging, though there are times when it may not show up.

 Canadian Critical Care Trials Group.
 A randomized trail of diagnostic techniques for ventilator-associated pneumonia.
 N Engl J Med.
 2006;355(25):2619-2630.

 Community-acquired pneumonia in adults.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated March 25, 2013.
 Accessed April 3, 2013.

 Community-acquired pneumonia in children.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated March 18, 2013.
 Accessed April 3, 2013.